 If you’re trying to be a socially responsible investor, you should be going out of your way to buy funds that meet that criteria.

 The simplest way of doing that is with a robo advisor, which will manage and invest your money for you based upon your own individual risk tolerance.
-Some of my favorite robo advisors have socially responsible investing tracks, including Personal Capital, which focuses on ESG (Environmental, Social and Governance) metrics, and Betterment, which also offers SRI alternatives for large cap U.S. stocks and emerging market stocks.
+Some of my favorite robo advisors have socially responsible investing tracks, including Empower, which focuses on ESG (Environmental, Social and Governance) metrics, and Betterment, which also offers SRI alternatives for large cap U.S. stocks and emerging market stocks.

 Ally Invest has NO advisory fee, either, which makes it a huge bargain.
 You can open an account with as little as $100 and you’ll also get call, chat, or email support at no additional cost.
 Make sure you read our complete review on Ally Invest for more details on their Robo Portfolios.

 If you’re more the DIY type, below are five fund options that fit the SRI bill.
 Usually, they measure their performance against a socially responsible investment index, such as the MSCI KLD 400 Social Index.
 However, since the S&P 500 Index is the most common benchmark used to measure an investment’s performance, I decided to show their recent five-year annualized performances against it instead.